-This project will provide sustainable access to the most basic necessities: clean water and food through farming for families displaced by civil war in South Sudan.
+This project is based in Fangak County, South Sudan.
+It will provide sustainable access to the most basic necessities: clean water and food through farming for families displaced by civil war, flooding, tribal violence and the current conflict in Sudan.

-To ensure families displaced by fighting and flooding have access to the most basic necessities, we will drill five new boreholes for clean water in places where the refugees have settled, and we will provide support to local farmers.
+Families displaced by fighting in Sudan and flooding in South Sudan need access to the most basic necessities.
+This program will fund five new boreholes for clean water in places where the refugees have settled, and we will provide support to local farmers.
 We'll give them seeds, tools, and small farming equipment so that they can continue to grow more food for their families and the community.
 We will also offer training to the same farmers to help them through improved technique.

-The new wells will provide ongoing access to clean water for 1500 people each.
+The new wells will provide ongoing access to clean water for up to 1500 people each.
 Many of the refugees plan on making Old Fangak their home.
 The clean water is the first step towards better health.
 The clean water means their children will no longer suffer from the water borne diseases which affect so many people in this region.
 The farming aid and training will help the refugees combat food insecurity.
-The World Food Program is warning of a growing food crisis in South Sudan.
-This will help.

 Give the gift of stability in a time of instability.
 Set up an automatic, monthly gift now and get matched at 100%—because the COVID-19 pandemic has hurt us all, and it will take all of us to overcome it.
 Terms and conditions apply.

 Monthly giving is as easy, safe, and as inexpensive as a Netflix subscription.
 Start a monthly donation to Alaska Sudan Medical Project today and get matched at 100%.
 Terms and conditions apply.